Diivix/compendium/README.md

 ## What I was doing

-1. Change Error Page to Error Component and update the App, SpellComponent, FullCharacter, and any other component to uses the Error Component.
-2. Show spells on character page.
-3. Allow spells to be added to a character from a spell page.
-4. Add back button to spell page.
-5. Add back button to character page.
-6. fix Loader Components so they are properly centered in pages.
+1. Fix Loader Components so they are properly centered in pages.
 I.e. App.

 ## Tutorials